 The Special Educational Needs & Disability Studies course at Liverpool Hope is unique in that it is informed and enriched by the work of the Centre for Culture and Disability Studies, an internationally recognised centre of excellence in disability studies research, and the only UK research centre to focus on disability and culture.

 You will have the opportunity to undertake a placement in the second year of your course.
-This will enable you to enhance your understanding of course themes and demonstrate your abilities to work in a professional context.
+This will enable you to enhance your understanding of the relevance of disability studies to a professional context.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, tutorials which typically have no more than 10 student, and workshops.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours each week in your second and third years.
 On top of teaching hours, you will be expected to spend 12-14 hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
 This degree also has a compulsory placement.